-Full year 11-12 Credit 1.0 Math Prerequisite: IEP, Completion of a year of Algebra and Geometry
+Full Year 11-12 Credit 1.0 Math Prerequisite: IEP, Completion of a year of Algebra and Geometry

 This class is designed for students who need an individualized program to master skill gaps that interfere with his/her progress in the standard classroom.
-This course is based upon Arizona's High School state math standards, and is designed to satisfy the Algebra 2 or content equivalent requirement.
 It is designed to give students mathematical life skills to become successful, independent adults.
 This course will include material in the areas of earning and budgeting money, buying groceries, buying clothing and products, managing a household, buying and maintaining a car, travel, banking, investing, paying taxes, and preparing for a career.
 Students will be completing projects that focus on those areas.
 Prerequisite: Placement by the IEP team and/or math teacher's approval.